 While there are differing opinions regarding how many followers the average Twitter user has (I’ve seen numbers as high as 125 followers per user to as low as 10 followers per user), the mere fact that negative information is broadcast in this manner is not to be taken lightly.

 The “old” method of offering one’s opinion to other consumers via chance opportunities has given way to the ability for immediate distribution to multiple consumers.
 The revenue and reputation impact can be great.
 Remember, some will choose to do business with you based on the experiences of others.

 Make the decision to monitor the social media channels for conversations regarding your business.
 You might say that you don’t have the time or manpower to do this.
 I would suggest that you accept that consumers have chosen social media as a way to express their opinion and treat this just as you would if someone called your business to complain or complained in person.

 Another reason to monitor social media channels is that it gives you an opportunity to determine what percentage of your customers utilize social media to give their opinion or speak negatively about their experience with your company.

 Are there patterns in regard to the comment topics?
 In addition to the more traditional methods of accumulating data about your customer’s experience with your company, social media allows you to collect data quickly in order to correct issues promptly.

 Just as you would respond to an “in-person” complaint, do the same with a negative social media comment.
 Research by evolve24, a Maritz Research company, shows that of the 29% of consumers receiving a reply after tweeting negative information about a company, 83% stated that they liked or loved the fact that they received a reply to their Twitter complaint.

 Social media is here to stay.
-Just as the 1-800 number has proven to be a more customer friendly way to allow the customer to give their opinion about your company, social media has added another channel for you to address in your quest to providing great customer service.
+Just as the 1-800 number has proven to be a more customer-friendly way to allow the customer to give their opinion about your company, social media has added another channel for you to address in your quest to provide great customer service.